 Successful pricing also considers what your customers will pay.
 You could set a $1 million dollar price for a membership site about underwater basket weaving, but it probably wouldn’t attract customers.

-A recent report on membership pricing revealed that 43% of business to consumer (B2C) memberships sites charge between $25-49 for their monthly membership fee.
+A recent report on membership pricing revealed that 43% of business-to-consumer (B2C) membership sites charge between $25-49 for their monthly membership fee.
 The next most popular price range was $14-25.

 This isn’t meant to prevent you from setting your prices outside these ranges but it should give you a good idea of what consumers are willing to pay.